Energy Management - CEMEX USA

 - Knoxville (2008)

-In 2009 and 2010, CEMEX USA also received the EPA’s highest honor, the ENERGY STAR Partner of the Year Award, which recognizes partners for their commitment to successfully managing energy use and promoting ENERGY STAR goals within their own organizations.
+In 2019, CEMEX USA also received the EPA’s highest honor, the ENERGY STAR Partner of the Year Award, which recognizes partners for their commitment to successfully managing energy use and promoting ENERGY STAR goals within their own organizations.

 In 2012, CEMEX USA commissioned its first U.S.-based wind turbines at its quarry facility in Madison, Calif., in collaboration with Foundation Windpower, demonstrating a commitment to reducing CO2 emissions through the use of renewable energy.
 The success of the project led to the construction of four additional wind turbines at CEMEX Victorville in 2013, an effort that solidifies CEMEX’s role as leader on the industry’s path towards a more sustainable future.
 Click to read more about CEMEX USA’s wind turbine commissioning.